- Seek medical care if burning eyes come with vision changes, intense eye pain, or sensitivity to light.

-Burning eyes can be caused by exposure to dust, wind or smoke, conjunctivitis, dry eye syndrome, blepharitis, photokeratitis or sinusitis.
-It can also be a sign of vision problems, such as myopia, astigmatism or presbyopia.
+Burning eyes can be caused by exposure to dust, wind, smoke, dry weather, or long periods of screen use.
+It may also occur due to conjunctivitis, dry eye syndrome, blepharitis, photokeratitis, sinusitis, or vision problems like myopia, astigmatism, or presbyopia.

 Why are my eyes burning?